Risk | Vulnerability

 How to get the most out of the 3 Ds and 3 Rs

-3. Which countermeasures work best for each risk?
-Because you’re focusing on detection and delaying in an active shooter situation, exterior cameras are extremely useful, as are any countermeasures that slow down the attacker.
+Which countermeasures work best for each risk?
+Using active shooter as a scenario again, if you’re focusing on detection and delaying the shooters, weapons detection devices for exterior and interior of the building are necessary, as are any countermeasures that slow down the attacker such as access control doors.
 When dealing with theft, clearly stated policies are a deterrent, while cameras over the till detect theft.

-4. Does a countermeasure reduce the probability or severity of a risk?
+Does a countermeasure reduce the probability or severity of a risk?
 Not everything can be prevented.
 In the event of a natural disaster, for example, you should be focusing on the response and recovery since it can't be prevented.
+But to reduce severity training individuals to properly respond to an incident, and processes to adapt and recover as quickly as possible to be key.

 Why is it important to understand the 3 Ds and 3 Rs?